You want to sell products online, but you are stuck at the starting line.

 To get the most out of your business account on Pinterest, you need to optimize your profile for maximum engagement.

-Your profile should include an attractive profile picture, cover photo, and a brief bio about your business, as well as your website to get access to analytics.
+Your profile should include an attractive profile picture, cover photo, and a brief bio about your business, as well as your online store to get access to analytics.

-If you’re using Shopify to sell your products, you can connect your Shopify store to your Pinterest business account to sell them on Pinterest.
+As you’re using Shopify to sell your products, which we discussed above, if your store is all set, you can connect it to your Pinterest business account (just follow the link for instructions) to sell them on Pinterest.

 This is what a verified merchant account looks like: